-74% to 94%, respectively, for endoscopic submucosal dissection (Table 1)[71,80-84].
-Some authors have tried endoscopic submucosal dissection with insulated tipped diathermic knife with good results, however operative time was more[85].
-Comparing endoscopic mucosal dissection to endoscopic mucosal dissection is difficult in the upper part of stomach, it have been found to be safe and feasible[87].
+Several studies have documented en bloc resection and complete resection rates of 91% to 100% and 74% to 94%, respectively, for endoscopic submucosal dissection (Table 1)[71,80-88].
 Perforation is relatively common after endoscopic gastric stump carcinoma resection and usually occurs at the anastomotic site[84,88].
 As previously mentioned minimally invasive approach is increasingly used for gastric stump carcinoma.
 Studies comparing laparoscopic and open total gastrectomy for stump carcinoma have shown that laparoscopic surgery has less blood loss, more lymph node harvest, early post-operative recovery and lower complication rates[67,68,89-93].
 However, all studies reported prolonged operative time compared to open surgery (Table 2).
-Although 5 year survival rates were equivalent between both groups, most studies had short follow up[67,91,93].
+Although 5 year survival rates were equivalent between both groups, most studies had short follow up [67,91,93].

-Recently more studies are showing the association of gastric stump carcinoma with various other surgeries like pancreatoduodenectomy, bariatric surgery, and following gastric pull-up, though the numbers are not alarming[7,94-96].
+Recently more studies are showing the association of gastric stump carcinoma with various other surgeries like pancreatoduodenectomy, bariatric surgery, and following gastric pull-up, though the numbers are not alarming [7,94-96].
 Enterogastric reflux is the primary mechanism.
 Gastric stump carcinoma post pancreatoduodenectomy usually occurs at the gastrojejunostomy site and is frequently poorly differentiated[96].
 Some authors have reported cases of remnant gastric carcinoma even after pylorus preserving pancreatoduodenectomy at the pancreaticogastrostomy site[97].
-A few researchers consider pancreatoduodenectomy an emerging risk factor for gastric stump carcinoma as the survival post pancreatic cancer surgery is increasing [7,98].
+A few researchers consider pancreatoduodenectomy an emerging risk factor for gastric stump carcinoma as the survival post pancreatic cancer surgery is increasing[7,98].
 Sleeve gastrectomy is one of the most common procedures performed for managing morbid obesity.
-A few studies have reported remnant gastric carcinoma 15 to 25 years after bariatric surgery [8,99].
-Gastric stump carcinoma after Roux-en-Y gastric bypass is often reported in the excluded antrum followed by body, pylorus and fundus[45].
+A few studies have reported remnant gastric carcinoma 15 to 25 years after bariatric surgery[8,99].
+Gastric stump carcinoma after Roux-en-Y gastric bypass is often reported in the excluded antrum followed by body, pylorus and fundus[100].
 As the reported number of gastric stump carcinoma cases post-bariatric surgery is less, more studies are needed to document whether bariatric surgery represents a true risk factor for gastric stump carcinoma.
 However, it is reasonable to suggest post-bariatric surgery endoscopic surveillance in gastric cancer endemic regions.
 Well-designed epidemiologic studies are needed to investigate these new associations with gastric stump carcinoma thoroughly.

 With the rise of targeted therapy in gastric carcinoma, the interest of researchers has grown in gastric stump carcinoma, too.
-High incidence of microsatellite instability and PD-L1 expression in gastric stump carcinoma suggests a possible role of immunotherapy in these patients[100,101].
-Prevalence of PTEN and SMAD 4 mutations in gastric stump carcinoma could also provide therapeutic targets[101].
+High incidence of microsatellite instability and PD-L1 expression in gastric stump carcinoma suggests a possible role of immunotherapy in these patients[101, 102].
+Prevalence of PTEN and SMAD 4 mutations in gastric stump carcinoma could also provide therapeutic targets[102].
 The widespread availability of next-generation sequencing could facilitate molecular profiling of gastric stump cancer and the development of novel therapeutic strategies in the future.